|

 may bring back some memories, but be warned: the song may

+make you cringe.
 Almost as bad were the Hullabaloo salute

 to Bob Dylan, the Hullabaloo dancers performing